smart-data-models/dataModel.OSLO/ResourceReportForecast/doc/spec_DE.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     type:
-      description: Property.
-NGSI Entity type.
+      description: NGSI Entity type.
 It has to be ResourceReportForecast
       enum:
         - ResourceReportForecast
       type: string
       x-ngsi:
         type: Property
     validFrom:
-      description: 'Property.
-Model:''https://schema.org/DateTime''.
-Validity period start date and time.'
+      description: Validity period start date and time
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/DateTime
         type: Property
     validTo:
-      description: 'Property.
-Model:''https://schema.org/DateTime''.
-Validity period end date and time.'
+      description: Validity period end date and time
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/DateTime
         type: Property
     validity:
-      description: 'Property.
-Model:''https://schema.org/Text''.
-Includes the validity period for this forecast as a ISO8601 time interval.
-It can be also used two separate attributes: `validFrom`, `validTo`.'
+      description: 'Includes the validity period for this forecast as a ISO8601 time interval.
+It can be also used two separate attributes: `validFrom`, `validTo`'
       type: string
       x-ngsi:
         model: https://schema.org/Text